GuideDecember 11, 202514 min read

 Resale matters less if:

-• You're buying an engagement ring to wear forever
+• They're buying an engagement ring to wear forever

-• You prioritize immediate value (bigger stone, better quality)
+• They prioritize immediate value (bigger stone, better quality)

-• You don't view jewelry as an investment
+• They don't view jewelry as an investment

 Resale matters more if:

-• You may upgrade your ring in the future
+• They may upgrade their ring in the future

-• You view the diamond as a potential asset
+• They view the diamond as a potential asset

 Reality check: Most people never resell their engagement rings.
-The emotional value typically far exceeds any financial consideration.
+The emotional value typically exceeds any financial consideration.
+As a designer, your job is to present both options honestly and let the client decide — then design the most beautiful piece possible for whichever path they choose.

 Environmental & Ethical Considerations